Equatorial Guinea

-Equatorial Guinea's government is authoritarian and has one of the worst human rights records in the world, consistently ranking among the "worst of the worst" in Freedom House's annual survey of political and civil rights.
+Since Equatorial Guinea is a former Spanish colony, Spanish is the main official language.
+French and (as of 2010) Portuguese have also been made official.
+It is the only sovereign country in Africa where Spanish is an official language.
+Equatorial Guinea's government is authoritarian and sultanist and has one of the worst human rights records in the world, consistently ranking among the "worst of the worst" in Freedom House's annual survey of political and civil rights.
 Reporters Without Borders ranks Obiang among its "predators" of press freedom.
 Human trafficking is a significant problem, with the U.S. Trafficking in Persons Report identifying Equatorial Guinea as a source and destination country for forced labour and sex trafficking.
-The report also noted that Equatorial Guinea "does not fully meet the minimum standards for the elimination of trafficking but is making significant efforts to do so."
+The country is a member of the United Nations, African Union, Francophonie, OPEC, and the CPLP.

 History

-Pygmies probably once lived in the continental region that is now Equatorial Guinea, but are today found only in isolated pockets in southern Río Muni.
-Bantu migrations started probably around 2,000 BC from between south-east Nigeria and north-west Cameroon (the Grassfields).
+Pygmies likely once lived in the continental region that is now Equatorial Guinea, but are today found only in isolated pockets in southern Río Muni.
+Bantu migrations likely started around 2,000 BC from between south-east Nigeria and north-west Cameroon (the Grassfields).
 They must have settled continental Equatorial Guinea around 500 BC at the latest.
 The earliest settlements on Bioko Island are dated to AD 530.
 The Annobón population, originally native to Angola, was introduced by the Portuguese via São Tomé island.

 First European contact and Portuguese rule (1472–1778)

 The Portuguese explorer Fernando Pó, seeking a path to India, is credited as being the first European to see the island of Bioko, in 1472.
 He called it Formosa ("Beautiful"), but it quickly took on the name of its European discoverer.
 Fernando Pó and Annobón were colonized by Portugal in 1474.
 The first factories were established on the islands around 1500 as the Portuguese quickly recognized the positives of the islands including volcanic soil and disease-resistant highlands.
 Despite natural advantages, initial Portuguese efforts in 1507 to establish a sugarcane plantation and town near what is now Concepción on Fernando Pó failed due to Bubi hostility and fever.
-The main island's rainy climate, extreme humidity and temperature swings took a major toll on European settlers from the beginning, and it would be centuries before attempts restarted.